guillermoVicenteGonzalez/track-keeper/README.md

 - collection create modal 102
 - add user_id field to media so that it can be updated
 - add icons to every filter
+- if a user is deleted, its media (and therefore any entries that reference that media ) will be deleted => investigate on cascade etc (maybe even not putting anything)

 ## Order
     - 1.profile
+    - 2. update media cover
     - 2.collections
     - 3.stats
     - 4.visuals